lake-wg/edhoc/draft-ietf-lake-edhoc.md

 All private keys, symmetric keys, and IVs MUST be secret.
 Implementations should provide countermeasures to side-channel attacks such as timing attacks.
 Intermediate computed values such as ephemeral ECDH keys and ECDH shared secrets MUST be deleted after key derivation is completed.

 The Initiator and the Responder are responsible for verifying the integrity and validity of certificates.
 The selection of trusted CAs should be done very carefully and certificate revocation should be supported.
+The choice of revocation mechanism is left to the application.
+For example, in case of X.509 certificates, Certificate Revocation Lists {{RFC5280}} or OCSP {{RFC6960}} may be used.
 Verification of validity may require the use of a Real-Time Clock (RTC).
 The private authentication keys MUST be kept secret, only the Responder SHALL have access to the Responder's private authentication key and only the Initiator SHALL have access to the Initiator's private authentication key.

 The Initiator and the Responder are allowed to select the connection identifiers C_I and C_R, respectively, for the other party to use in the ongoing EDHOC protocol as well as in a subsequent application protocol (e.g., OSCORE {{RFC8613}}).
 The choice of connection identifier is not security critical in EDHOC but intended to simplify the retrieval of the right security context in combination with using short identifiers.
 If the wrong connection identifier of the other party is used in a protocol message it will result in the receiving party not being able to retrieve a security context (which will terminate the protocol) or retrieve the wrong security context (which also terminates the protocol as the message cannot be verified).